Researchers Fooled a Google AI Into Thinking a Rifle Was a Helicopter - Slashdot

 ...
 RuSSiansS...
 Pussy grabbing...rich orange guy ... etc.

+Or they're different ones who are merely pissed off at Trump.
+Far more likely different ones, but that wouldn't fit into your narrative.

+"Some Very Fine People on Both Sides."
+Your own leader says so, dummkopf.

-Still better than humans (Score:3)
+Still better than humans (Score:1, Interesting)

 Many believe their imaginary friend is real. just because they where told by others that that imaginary friend is real.
 OTOH we won't believe a sign that said a bench has wet paint and we need to